the-engine-room/2016-retro/index.md

 What we did: Working with information designer and artist Mushon Zer-Aviv, and our partners at Data & Society and ThoughtWorks, we gathered 35 activists, researchers, designers, technologists, analysts, artists, journalists, campaigners and other dataviz-ers to challenge our practices and the use of visualization and develop useful resources to address the issues of responsible data and data visualisation.
 The outcome: We created a series of resources that lives on the Responsible Data wiki.
 The conversation we began about responsible data and data visualisation  has has grown and spread throughout the year, and the posts that were written in the lead up to the event have been referred to by related movements and communities since then, like feminist data visualisation.
 We’ve heard rumblings of collaborations between participants, and we are excited to build on this event in the coming year.

->Feedback
+>"Last Friday I attended a Data Visualization seminar by the Responsible Data Forum.
+I got a fascinatingly succinct introduction to the concerns of applying data visualization in a responsible way." https://jahya.net/blog/crash-course-responsible-dataviz/

-“Last Friday I attended a Data Visualization seminar by the Responsible Data Forum.
-I got a fascinatingly succinct introduction to the concerns of applying data visualization in a responsible way.” https://jahya.net/blog/crash-course-responsible-dataviz/ Last year’s workshop on private sector data sharing (data philanthropy, if you like) inspired some of our thinking and collaborations over the past year, and today’s event about data visualization for social impact did not disappoint. https://blogs.microsoft.com/newyork/2016/01/20/dataviz-for-good-how-to-ethically-communicate-data-in-a-visual-manner-rdfviz/
+>"Last year’s workshop on private sector data sharing (data philanthropy, if you like) inspired some of our thinking and collaborations over the past year, and today’s event about data visualization for social impact did not disappoint." https://blogs.microsoft.com/newyork/2016/01/20/dataviz-for-good-how-to-ethically-communicate-data-in-a-visual-manner-rdfviz/

 ### Evidence and Storytelling in Deforestation Advocacy